miklevin/MikeLev.in/_posts/2024-10-15-softlaunching-botifython.md

 old man coding Python, joking with the AIs about how it used to be in the good old days when they were just barely coming alive.

+## Transitioning to Botifython for Automated SEO Workflows

 The last thing, and I must resist diving down rabbit holes, is a 1-page website I can direct my coworkers to that documents getting started with Botifython.
 It's to show what I've done with all this time and set the stage so that once I